Gökdepe: Etymology

 The words gök depe mean "blue hill" in Turkmen.
 Atanyyazow explains that nearby hills in this district, as well as elsewhere in Turkmenistan, "appear to be blue-black with fog from the wind" and the settlements are named after such hills.

 Economy

 Gökdepe is the site of a cotton ginning mill and of the Gökdepe Textile Factory named for Hero Atamyrat Nyýazow (father of the first president of independent Turkmenistan, Saparmyrat Nyýazow).
 The city features two hospitals, one a general hospital and the other specializing in obstetrics and pediatrics.
 The city's central market, Ak Bazar, located across the M37 highway from the central train and bus stations, draws villagers from the surrounding area both to sell their wares and to purchase necessities.

 Architecture

-The city's main architectural attraction is the Saparmyrat Hajji Mosque, completed in 1995 by order of President Nyýazow to commemorate the fallen in the Battle of Geok Depe.
+The city's main architectural attraction is the Saparmyrat Hajji Mosque, completed in 1995 by order of President Nyýazow to commemorate the fallen in the Battle of Geok Tepe.
 The local history museum is located on the grounds of the mosque, and one floor of the museum is dedicated to the battle.
 The entire complex is on the southern end of the former fortress.